schwartzlab-methods/NEST/vignette/running_NEST_singularity_container.md

 ```
 #!/bin/bash
 # ---------------------------------------------------------------------
-# SLURM script for a job on a digital alliance cluster.
+# SLURM script for a job on a cluster.
 # ---------------------------------------------------------------------
 #SBATCH -c 16
 #SBATCH --mem=30GB